 Jeff Wickens is head of the Neurobiology Research Unit.
 He initially trained in medicine and worked clinically before undertaking a PhD in neuroscience at the University of Otago, New Zealand.
 His research concerns the neural mechanisms underlying learning and adaptive behavior in the mammalian brain.
 He uses a combination of experimental and computational approaches focused on the striatum of the basal ganglia and the neuromodulators, dopamine and acetylcholine, that play a central role in the cellular mechanisms of reinforcement.
 He previously held a personal chair at the University of Otago, and was director of the New Zealand Health Research Council Program on Behavioural and Cellular Mechanisms of Hyperactivity and Movement Disorders, and a member of the Scientific Advisory Council of the New Zealand Neurological Foundation.
 He is a member of the editorial board for Journal of Neuroscience Methods, Network, Computation in Neural Systems, and Basal Ganglia.
-He has published 90 research papers, reviews and book chapters.
+He has published over 100 research papers, reviews and book chapters.

 Aoki S, Liu AW, Zucca A, Zucca S, Wickens JR. 2015.
 Role of striatal cholinergic interneurons in set-shifting in the rat.
 Journal of Neuroscience.
 24; 35:9424-31.